How do you calculate the timing of Shavuot or Pentecost?

 He is to wave the sheaf before the LORD so it will be accepted on your behalf; the priest is to wave it on the day after the Sabbath.
 (Leviticus 23:11)The word "Sabbath" in this verse is assumed, by some, to be the first day of the Feast of Unleavened Bread, which has been deemed to be a "special Sabbath."
 Therefore, it is not uncommon for people to assume that the first instance of "Sabbath" in Leviticus 23:15 indicates the special Sabbath during the Feast of Unleavened Bread, Aviv (or Nisan) 15—that is, the day after the Passover, Aviv 14.
 In thinking this way, their count of the Feast of Weeks would begin on the day after the 15th, which is the 16th.
 Many, if not most, Jewish rabbis begin the count here.

 However, in Leviticus 23:16, it says, "Count off fifty days up to the day after the seventh Sabbath...."
-There are not special Sabbaths during each of the seven weeks during which the count is made.
+There are no special Sabbaths during each of the seven weeks while this count is being made, commonly referred to as the "counting of the Omer."
 However, there are seven regular weekly Sabbaths.
 Therefore, the fifty-day count ends on Sunday, the day after the seventh weekly Sabbath (which is Saturday).
-That makes the first day of the fifty-day count to be a Sunday as well.
-So Shavuot = the Feast of Weeks = Pentecost always falls on a Sunday, although some believe that it can be on any day of the week, depending on the year.
+That causes the first day of the fifty-day count to be a Sunday as well.
+So Shavuot = the Feast of Weeks = Pentecost always falls on a Sunday, even though some continue to believe that it can be on any day of the week, depending on the year.

-In fact, day #1 of the fifty-day count is the Feast of Firstfruits, which is the day that Jesus rose from the dead, three days following Passover (see Good Thursday).
-It is the day (Sunday) after the regular weekly Sabbath (Saturday) following the day of Passover (which, incidentally, always falls on a full moon).
+In fact, day #1 of the fifty-day count is the Feast of Firstfruits, which is the day that Jesus rose from the dead.
+In that year, it was three days following Passover (see Good Thursday).
+It is the day (Sunday) after the regular weekly Sabbath (Saturday) following the day of Passover.
+(Incidentally, Passover always falls on a full moon.)

-Thus, with the Feast of Firstfruits = Sunday being day #1, then day #50 (which is seven full weeks after the Feast of Firstfruits) is Shavuot = the Feast of Weeks = Pentecost, which always is a Sunday.
+Thus, with the Feast of Firstfruits = Sunday being day #1, then day #50 (which is seven full weeks after the Feast of Firstfruits) is Shavuot, Feast of Weeks, or Feast of Harvest = Pentecost, which always is a Sunday.
 Most of the companies that make calendars have no clue about any of the Hebrew/Jewish feast and festival days, so they get their information from Jewish sources.
-Most of these seem to begin the count of the fifty-day Feast of Weeks with the day after the special Sabbath (the first day of the Feast of Unleavened Bread) rather than with the day after the weekly Sabbath of that week.
+Most of these seem to begin the count of the fifty-day Feast of Weeks with the day after the first day of the Feast of Unleavened Bread, a special Sabbath, rather than with the day after the weekly Sabbath of that week.

 Now, look at the definition of the regular weekly Sabbath: